 The company has also grown since its inception.
 By the time of the merger with Edelman, Financial Engines had over $169 billion in assets under management and worked with 750+ of America's leading employers.

-They also partner with retirement plan providers, and the list of companies is just as impressive here.
+It also partners with retirement plan providers, and the list of companies is just as impressive here.
 Fidelity Investments, J.P.
 Morgan, T. Rowe Price and Vanguard are just some of the investment companies they’re partnered with.
-We Recommend considering Blooom or Betterment to maximize your retirement plans.
+We recommend considering Blooom or Betterment to maximize your retirement plans.

 Though Financial Engines offers their services to both employers and employees, we’re going to focus on the employee.

-The website doesn’t offer information on what Financial Engines costs to an employee, but I was able to contact Mike Jurs, a spokesperson for the company.
-He said the cost to the employee will depend upon the arrangement the employer has with Financial Engines.
+The website doesn’t offer information on what it costs to an employee, but I was able to contact Mike Jurs, a spokesperson for the company.
+He said the cost to the employee will depend upon the arrangement the employer has with Edelman Financial Engines.